Republic of Ireland national football team: 1920s–1980s

 Between 1882 and 1924, Ireland was represented by a single national football team organised by the Belfast-based Irish Football Association (IFA).
-In 1920, Ireland was partitioned into Northern Ireland and the Irish Free State (the latter in turn becoming Éire or Ireland after adopting a new Constitution in 1937, followed by declaring itself a republic in 1949.)
-Following the initial political upheavals surrounding Partition, a Dublin-based organisation calling itself the Football Association of the Irish Free State (FAIFS) split from the IFA in 1921 and began organising its own league and national football team.
+In 1920, Ireland was partitioned into Northern Ireland and the Irish Free State.
+The Dublin-based organisation calling itself the Football Association of the Irish Free State (FAIFS) split from the IFA in 1921 and began organising its own league and national football team.
+In 1923, the FAIFS was recognised by FIFA as the governing body of football in the Irish Free State.

-In 1923, the FAIFS was recognised by FIFA as the governing body of football in the Irish Free State and at the 1924 Summer Olympics, the Irish Free State made their international debut.
+The Irish Free State made their international debut at the 1924 Summer Olympics.
 On 28 May, at the Stade Olympique, they beat Bulgaria 1–0, with Paddy Duncan scoring the team's first-ever goal.

 As a result, they qualified for the quarter-finals where they lost to the Netherlands.
 On 14 June 1924, the Irish Free State made their home debut against the United States, who had embarked on a brief European tour after competing in the same Summer Olympics.
 Ed Brookes scored a hat-trick in a 3–1 home win at Dalymount Park.

 The Irish Free State did not play their next game until 21 March 1926, an away game against Italy lost 3–0.
 In subsequent years, the status of the Olympic Games football competition was downgraded and as a result, this game is widely regarded as the Irish Free State's first official game.
 On 25 February 1934, the Irish Free State made their FIFA World Cup debut, drawing 4–4 with Belgium at Dalymount Park in a 1934 FIFA World Cup qualifier.
 Paddy Moore scored all four of the Free State's goals and became the first player ever to score four goals in a World Cup game.

-After 1936, they reverted to the designation "Football Association of Ireland" and began to refer to their team as Éire or "Ireland".
+After 1936, they reverted to the designation Football Association of Ireland (FAI) and began to refer to their team as Éire or "Ireland".
 During this entire period, there were two Irish international football teams, chosen by two rival Associations.
 Both Associations, the Northern Ireland-based IFA and the Irish Free State-based FAI claimed jurisdiction over the whole of Ireland and considered themselves entitled to select players from the entire island.
 At least 38 dual internationals were selected to represent both teams, however the overwhelming majority of these were Southerners who also agreed to play for the IFA team, with only a bare handful "crossing the border" in the other direction.